Isa Kaita: Later career

 After the proscription of political activities in 1966 Isa Kaita retired to Kaduna where he was involved as a board member in a few companies such as the United African Company and Chellarams.
 During the Shagari administration in the 1980s, he was chairman of the Code of Conduct Bureau.
 He was also a lobbyist for the creation of Katsina State.
 A sport enthusiasts, he was a patron of the Nigerian Fives Association and Nigerian polo.
 He was also an active member of several associations like the British/Nigerian association, Indie/Nigerian association, Jama'atul Nasrul Islam, Rotary club and so on.

 Family

 Among Isa Kaita's children are Abdulmalik a retired Commissioner of Police, Shehu a politician, Sadiq a Banker, Ibrahim a Diplomat, Ali of Nigerian Customs, Abdulaziz a former Commissioner of Works Housing and Transport of Katsina State and now Member of Management of Julius Berger Nigeria PLC, Mustapha a Businessman, Umar a Businessman, Ahmed of Julius Berger PLC and Musa.

-Among his grandchildren are Ahmad umar-kaita, Shamsuddeen Abdulaziz Kaita, Khadijah Ali Kaita.
+Among his grandchildren are Ahmad umar-kaita, Shamsuddeen Abdulaziz Kaita, Khadijah Ali Kaita,Aisha Ibrahim Kaita.

 He died at his residence in Kaduna on 26 November 1994.